South Australian Railways East-West Stock: Brake vans

 From 1965, Islington Railway Workshops adapted the D class passenger car design to provide 14 large brake vans for non-metropolitan passenger trains.
 They were used initially between Adelaide and Port Pirie and on the Blue Lake train to Mount Gambier.

 The vans are organised into a guard's compartment at one end, measuring 8 ft 9 in, followed by three baggage compartments of 23 ft 2.5 in, 20 ft 11.25 in and 15 ft 2.5 in and capacities of 10 LT, 8 LT and 7 LT respectively.
 The centre compartment was designed with a partially removable floor to allow for fish to be stored under the car body and provide air-cooling while the train was in motion.
 The layout of the car allowed all goods compartments to be loaded at the same time.
 The initial quality of ride for the guard was less than in the later CO vans, which had a similar layout but with the guard's compartment between two of the three goods compartments.

 The guard had a 47-gallon water tank under the floor to provide for the toilet and wash basin, and concertinas were provided at both ends of each car to ensure that staff were protected if passing between cars.

 The final three vans, planned to be CD12, 13 and 14, were instead stored at Islington Railway Workshops on transfer bogies after they were completed in May 1967.
 They were held until January 1970, when they entered service as standard gauge vans SCD 1, 2 and 3 for local traffic between Port Pirie and Broken Hill.
 Van SCD3 was taken from that service on occasion and used as a replacement for one of the two CO vans on the Overland when they required maintenance.

+All vans were included in the sale of the South Australian Railways fleet to Australian National Railways in 1975.